top of page

 When it comes to buying ultralight gear, it's typically said that you can only have 2 of 3 from the following options: light, cheap, or high quality.

 You don't want to sacrifice quality or safety for the sake of saving money, but you also don't want to spend a lot of money on gear that is heavier than necessary.
 Buy once, buy right, and think carefully about the uses of everything you carry, going with multipurpose gear everywhere you can.
-Don't buy gear just because a particular shops sell it.
+Don't buy gear just because a particular shop sells it.

 Let's start with the "Big 3", your Pack, Tent, and Sleep System.
-These 3 categories should comprise most of your weight, will likely include most of your cost, and could be considered the base around which you build your kit.
-As a rule of thumb, keep each of these 3 categories under 1kg and you will off to a great start.
+These 3 categories should comprise most of your weight, probably most of your cost, and could be considered the base around which you build your kit.
+As a rule of thumb, keep each of these 3 categories under 1kg and you will be off to a great start.

 Pack

-The pack is one of the most important pieces of gear you'll need, but it's best to leave it until last once the rest of your kit is dialed in.
+The pack is one of the most important pieces of gear you'll need, so ironically, it's best to leave it until last when the rest of your kit is dialed in.
 Only buy a pack that's big enough to fit your gear, or you'll fill it up unnecessarily.
-30-50 liters should be enough for all your gear once you have completed your ultralight kit (but this is why we recommend saving it until last).
+30-50 liters should be enough for all your gear once you've completed your ultralight kit (this is why we recommend saving it until last, otherwise how would you know?).

-Ultralight backpacks prioritize weight reduction over extra features, but that doesn't mean they skimp on support or comfort.
-The lightest packs usually have simple or minimal internal frames, or no frames at all, and may rely on a foam back pad or a sleeping pad for extra support.
+Ultralight backpacks prioritize weight reduction over extra bits and bobs, but that doesn't mean they skimp on support or comfort.
+The lightest packs usually have simple or minimal internal frames, or maybe no frame at all, and may rely on a foam back pad or a sleeping pad for extra support.
 Some packs even allow you to remove internal frames to reduce weight further.

 Most packs in the 0.3-.75kg range have a single main compartment and a roll-top closure, with thinner straps and fewer pockets.
 At the lowest pack weights, many trampers will forgo a hipbelt as well.
 Remember, the key is to prioritize weight reduction while still maintaining the necessary support and comfort for your individual needs - these will change dramatically as your continue to reduce your total carry weight.
 Many people will start with a pack like the Osprey Exos 45 which comes in just under 1kg and still has an internal frame, but allows you to remove various bits as you reduce your overall kit size.

-A heavy-duty plastic bag liner (such as the simple Black Sack) can be a cheap and effective alternative to a pack cover.
+Side note: a heavy-duty plastic bag liner (such as the simple Black Sack) can be a cheap and effective alternative to a pack cover.
 In fact, we prefer this option as it's the most bomb-proof method for keeping water off your gear.
 In a heavy downpour, even the best pack cover will fail.
 Plus, pack covers are heavier and more expensive.
+Save the money and the grams.

 Sleep System